input-output-hk/essential-cardano-content/content/article/astarter-introducing-a-framework-for-merge-staking-protocol-rewards.md

 **Basic Bonus Multiplier**

-This Multiplier gets granted to all Merge Skating participants delegating ADA to an MSP pool and Staking AA in the Astarter staking ecosystem.
+This Multiplier gets granted to all Merge Skating participants delegating ada to an MSP pool and Staking AA in the Astarter staking ecosystem.

 **Merge Staking multiplier**

-The Merge Staking multiplier is relative to the combined ADA/AA stake.
-Delegated ADA and staked AA thresholds are combined to achieve the merge staking multiplier.
+The Merge Staking multiplier is relative to the combined ada/AA stake.
+Delegated ada and staked AA thresholds are combined to achieve the merge staking multiplier.

-After the stage 2 Merge Staking starts, participants will earn MSP AA rewards based on the amount of ADA delegation to Astarter AA1 or a participating MSP Pool and the amount of AA staked in the Astarter staking ecosystem.
+After the stage 2 Merge Staking starts, participants will earn MSP AA rewards based on the amount of ada delegation to Astarter AA1 or a participating MSP Pool and the amount of AA staked in the Astarter staking ecosystem.

-More ADA delegated to Astarter AA1 or an MSP pool, and the more AA staked to the Astarter ecosystem, will increase the Merge Staking multiplier.
+More ada delegated to Astarter AA1 or an MSP pool, and the more AA staked to the Astarter ecosystem, will increase the Merge Staking multiplier.

 **Earlybird Multiplier**

 The first early participation bonus applies to delegators participating from epoch 366–369 with a sustained average delegation over a specific time after stage 2 Merge Staking starts.

-More ADA delegated to Astarter AA1 or our MSP pools during a period will give a higher Earlybird multiplier.
+More ada delegated to Astarter AA1 or our MSP pools during a period will give a higher Earlybird multiplier.

 **NFT Multipliers**

 Astarter AWLs NFT series is packed with ISPO and Merge Staking Protocol utility, and while still being developed, the basic principle of this utility is thus;

-Holding Astarter NFTs in the same wallet that is delegating ADA to Astarter AA1 or an MSP pool and Staking AA in the Astarter ecosystem will result in an NFT multiplier.
+Holding Astarter NFTs in the same wallet that is delegating ada to Astarter AA1 or an MSP pool and Staking AA in the Astarter ecosystem will result in an NFT multiplier.
 NFT Multipliers are specific to Astarter NFT collections and are awarded based on the number of NFTs held up to a maximum.

 To conclude this article with a heads up on the first NFT multiplier coming to the Astarter ISPO AA1 pool soon!
-[Learn how to participate in the Astarter ISPO stage 1](https://medium.com/astarter/how-to-participate-in-astarter-ispo-stage-1-cf14aa3f235e) delegating ADA before epoch 380!
+[Learn how to participate in the Astarter ISPO stage 1](https://medium.com/astarter/how-to-participate-in-astarter-ispo-stage-1-cf14aa3f235e) delegating ada before epoch 380!

 Thank you for reading.